tehmoon/cryptocli/README.md

 ```

 ```
-Usage: ./cryptocli [<options>]

 Options:
   -chomp
-    	Get rid of the last \n when not in pipe
+        Get rid of the last \n when not in pipe -decoders string
-  -decoders string
         Set a list of codecs separated by ',' to decode input that will be process in the order given (default "binary") -encoders string
         Set a list of codecs separated by ',' to encode output that will be process in the order given (default "binary") -from-byte-in string
         Skip the first x bytes of stdin.
 Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base 10
   -from-byte-out string
         Skip the first x bytes of stdout.
 Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base 10
   -in string
         Input <fileType> method
   -out string
         Output <fileType> method
   -tee-cmd-in string
         Copy output after -decoders and before <command> to <fileType>
   -tee-cmd-out string
         Copy output after <command> and before -encoders to <fileType>
   -tee-in string
         Copy output before -encoders to <fileType>
   -tee-out string
         Copy output after -encoders to <fileType>
   -to-byte-in string
         Stop at byte x of stdin.
 Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base 10.
 If you add a '+' at the begining, the value will be added to -from-byte-in
   -to-byte-out string
         Stop at byte x of stdout.
 Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base 10.
 If you add a '+' at the begining, the value will be added to -from-byte-out

 Codecs:
   hex
         hex encode output and hex decode input binary
         Do nothing in input and nothing in output binary-string
         Take ascii string of 1 and 0 in input and decode it to binary.
 A byte is always 8 characters number.
 Does the opposite for output base64
         base64 decode input and base64 encode output gzip
         gzip compress output and gzip decompress input hexdump
         Encode output to hexdump -c.
 Doesn't support decoding

 FileTypes:
   file://
         Read from a file or write to a file.
 Default when no <filetype> is specified.
 Truncate output file unless OUTFILENOTRUNC=1 in environment variable.
   pipe:
         Run a command in a sub shell.
 Either write to the command's stdin or read from its stdout. https://
         Get https url or post the output to https.
 Use INHTTPSNOVERIFY=1 and/or OUTHTTPSNOVERIFY=1 environment variables to disable certificate check.
 Max redirects count is 3.
 Will fail if scheme changes. http://
         Get http url or post the output to https.
 Max redirects count is 3.
 Will fail if scheme changes.
+  env:
+        Read and unset environment variable.
+Doesn't work for output
 ```

 ## Examples